Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### How SDK's integration tests work

 The Alfresco SDK's integration tests are primarily supported by a utility module included in the SDK called [Alfresco Rapid Application Development](https://github.com/Alfresco/alfresco-sdk/tree/master/modules/alfresco-rad){:target="_blank"} (alfresco-rad).
-This module basically enables the execution of the integration tests within the context of a running Alfresco Content Service (Content Services) instance.
+This module basically enables the execution of the integration tests within the context of a running Alfresco Content Services (Content Services) instance.

 ##### Alfresco Rapid Application Development (Alfresco RAD)